SID-T3001/Analytics/README.md

   <li>Column Standardization: <br>We cleaned the column names by removing spaces and special characters, and converting them to a consistent format (e.g. order_date).</li>

   <li>Data Type Conversion: We converted Order Date and Shipping_Date from string objects to datetime format to enable time-based calculations.
-We also ensured that all numerical columns were correctly formatted as float or integer types.</li></ul>
+We also ensured that all numerical columns were correctly formatted as float or integer types.</li></ul></ul>

-<li>⭐Feature Engineering: New, insightful columns were created to enrich the analysis.
+<ul><li>⭐Feature Engineering: <br>New, insightful columns were created to enrich the analysis.
 Key metrics such as Delivery_Time_Days, Total_Order_Value, Order_Profit_Margin and Order_Status_Category were calculated to enable a deeper understanding of the business.</li>

-  Delivery_Time_Days: Calculated the time taken for a product to be delivered by subtracting  the order date from the shipping date.
+  <ul><li>Delivery_Time_Days:<br> Calculated the time taken for a product to be delivered by subtracting  the order date from the shipping date.</li>

-  Total_Order_Value: Created a new column to represent the total value of each order item.
+  <li>Total_Order_Value: <br>Created a new column to represent the total value of each order item.</li>

-  Order_Profit_Margin: Calculated the profit margin as a percentage for each order to better understand profitability.
+ <li>Order_Profit_Margin: <br>Calculated the profit margin as a percentage for each order to better understand profitability.</li>

-  Order_Status_Category: Grouped the detailed order statuses into broader, more manageable categories (e.g., 'Completed', 'Canceled', 'On Hold') for easier analysis.
+  <li>Order_Status_Category: <br>Grouped the detailed order statuses into broader, more manageable categories (e.g., 'Completed', 'Canceled', 'On Hold') for easier analysis.</li></ul></ul>

-⭐Exploratory Data Analysis (EDA): A series of visualizations were created using Matplotlib and Seaborn to explore key performance indicators (KPIs) and uncover hidden patterns.
-This phase focused on financial analysis, product performance, logistics efficiency, and customer behavior.
+<ul><li>⭐Exploratory Data Analysis (EDA):<br> A series of visualizations were created using Matplotlib and Seaborn to explore key performance indicators (KPIs) and uncover hidden patterns.
+This phase focused on financial analysis, product performance, logistics efficiency, and customer behavior.</li>

-  Financial Analysis: We plotted monthly trends for revenue and profit, identified top-performing product categories, and visualized the relationship between profit and order value using a scatter plot.
+  <ul><li>Financial Analysis:<br> We plotted monthly trends for revenue and profit, identified top-performing product categories, and visualized the relationship between profit and order value using a scatter plot.</li>

-  Logistics Analysis: We created bar charts to analyze the average delivery time and late delivery risk across different shipping modes and regions.
+  <li>Logistics Analysis:<br> We created bar charts to analyze the average delivery time and late delivery risk across different shipping modes and regions.</li>

-  Customer & Market Analysis: We identified the top countries by number of orders and used a pie chart to visualize the distribution of order statuses.
+  <li>Customer & Market Analysis:<br> We identified the top countries by number of orders and used a pie chart to visualize the distribution of order statuses.</li></ul></ul>

-⭐Strategic Recommendations: Insights from the EDA were synthesized into a final report, providing clear, data-backed recommendations for executive-level decision-making.
+<ul><li>⭐Strategic Recommendations:<br> Insights from the EDA were synthesized into a final report, providing clear, data-backed recommendations for executive-level decision-making.</li></ul>

-📈 Key Findings & Recommendations
+<h3>📈 Key Findings & Recommendations</h3>
-The analysis revealed several critical insights for DataCo's leadership:
+<h4>The analysis revealed several critical insights for DataCo's leadership:</h4>

-🔍Financial Performance:
+<ul><li>🔍Financial Performance:<br>
-      The top-performing product categories and high-value orders were identified as the primary drivers of profitability, but significant variability in profit margins suggests a need for standardized pricing.
+      The top-performing product categories and high-value orders were identified as the primary drivers of profitability, but significant variability in profit margins suggests a need for standardized pricing.</li>

-🔍Logistics & Delivery:
+<li>🔍Logistics & Delivery:<br>
-      A clear performance hierarchy was observed across different shipping modes, with notable geographical disparities in on-time delivery.
+      A clear performance hierarchy was observed across different shipping modes, with notable geographical disparities in on-time delivery.</li>

-🔍Order Fulfillment:
+<li>🔍Order Fulfillment:<br>
-  A significant portion of revenue is tied up in pending and on-hold orders, highlighting an opportunity to streamline the order-to-cash cycle.
+  A significant portion of revenue is tied up in pending and on-hold orders, highlighting an opportunity to streamline the order-to-cash cycle.</li></ul>

-💡Recommendations:
+<h3>💡Recommendations:</h3>

-Enhance Logistics:
+<ul><li>Enhance Logistics: <br>
-  Investigate and resolve root causes of delays in high-risk regions to improve customer satisfaction and reduce late-delivery penalties.
+  Investigate and resolve root causes of delays in high-risk regions to improve customer satisfaction and reduce late-delivery penalties.</li>

-Focus on Profitability:
+<li>Focus on Profitability:<br>
-  Implement a dynamic pricing model and a cost-control framework to standardize profit margins across all orders.
+  Implement a dynamic pricing model and a cost-control framework to standardize profit margins across all orders.</li>

-Optimize Order Flow: Develop a robust process for managing pending orders to accelerate their conversion into completed sales and revenue.
+<li>Optimize Order Flow:<br> Develop a robust process for managing pending orders to accelerate their conversion into completed sales and revenue.</li></ul>